 The mission of the Phillips’ Mill Community Association (PMCA) is to promote the arts and preserve the artistic and cultural heritage of Bucks County.
-Consistent with this mission, the Drama Committee of PMCA is pleased to announce the second Phillips’ Mill Juried One-Act Playwriting Competition, to encourage the development of original new work for the stage by offering the opportunity for public performance.
+Consistent with this mission, the Drama Committee of PMCA is pleased to announce the third Phillips’ Mill Juried One-Act Playwriting Competition, to encourage the development of original new work for the stage by offering the opportunity for public performance.

-The first 50 submissions received during the acceptance period (July 23 – September 16, 2019) will be considered.
+The first 50 submissions received during the acceptance period (July 22 – September 30, 2020) will be considered.
 If 50 submissions are received before the end of the acceptance period, notice of that fact will be posted on our web site.
-Our judges will select as many as six winners, who will be notified during the week of October 21, 2019.
-Each winning entry will receive a cash prize of $100.00 and a public reading before a live audience at Phillips’ Mill on Saturday, November 16, 2019.
+Our judges will select as many as six winners.
+Each winning entry will receive a cash prize of $100.00 and a public reading before a live audience at Phillips’ Mill on a date to be determined.

 We are pleased to have a distinguished panel of judges who have agreed to participate in this year’s competition: